-Labor Day is upon us, and recent college grads are entering the workforce for the first time.
+Labor Day is almost upon us, and recent college grads are entering the workforce for the first time.
 However, far too many young adults are unemployed, unable to find a suitable job, much less a career.
 For many more, their current jobs don’t exactly match up with their idea of a “dream job,” and scores of others are underemployed (overqualified for their position) but need to work to pay the bills.

 In my work as a spiritual director, I often specialize in helping people find meaningful work.
 I spend time helping young adults find where they believe God may be calling them and then help them take some proactive steps to put those desires into a practical career path.
 At the very least, I work with young adults to articulate activities where they have found that their spirits most come alive.
 We try to feed that hunger so that people are at least able to do what they love as an advocation or alternate way to spend meaningful time that might not be a career, but still is something you enjoy and brings life to you.

 For many, this is tough work.
 And so I’d like to offer five quick tips to help you celebrate Labor Day by looking more deeply at your efforts at work.
 These tips will help bring you closer in line with how your gifts and talents can be used to honor God who gave you these gifts to begin with.

 If you have meaningful work already, simply be grateful for it.
 If you don’t have meaningful work, be grateful for this opportunity to look for it.
 Commit yourself to looking for gratitude at work and finding what makes you most happy where you are right now, even if this isn’t ultimately the place where you want to work.
 Gratitude is lurking somewhere.
 It may be the wonderful co-worker that eats lunch with you.
 It may be one of a myriad of tasks in your busy day.
 Whatever it is just notice it and be grateful.